Mulubi/HEMS/README.md

 # HEMS
-This is a Hospital Equipment Management System API project done for the ALX Specializations.
+This is the configuration settings for the Hospital Equipment Management System API project done for the ALX Specializations.